WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](#developers).

 == Changelog ==

+= 7.0.0. =
+Release Date: 17th July 2023

+Enhancement:
+* Added hook `[wp_travel_related_trip_filter_single_archive_page]` to show the related trip according to your taxonomy choice.
+* Made the pax selector editable so that you can enter a number.
+* Added On-Page booing option.
+* Compatibility for Standard PayPal and  Bank deposit for On-page booking.
+* For more detail, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version7-0-0-july-2023-update-release-notes/ ).

 = 6.9.1. =
 Release Date: 29th June 2023